 Hair thinning occurs between the 3rd and 6th months after surgery.
-Hair can thin as a result of surgical, emotional, nutritional and hormonal stress.
-The surgery results in some degree of each of these.
+Hair thins as a result of surgical, emotional, nutritional and hormonal stress.
+The gastric bypass surgery results in some degree of each of these.
 The hair follicles are "turned off" at the time of surgery, and "turned back on" a few months thereafter.
-You will likely notice hair thinning for about 90 days, between the 3rd and 6th months after surgery.
+However, hair grows in three month cycles, so you don't see the effects of the surgery until three months afterward.
 The hair returns in women, after the 6th month.
 Men have different balding patterns, so some men may find that their hair doesn't return entirely.
 Using a product like Nioxin shampoo and scalp treatment helps the new hair to come in stronger and faster (not earlier, it just grows faster).
 Nioxin is available in beauty supply stores.